 Use the table below to determine who can take a deduction.

-Joint (IRA owner’s spouse, not IRA owner, is active plan participant)
+Joint (IRA owner’s spouse, not IRA owner, is covered by a plan at work)

-IRA investors who are not covered by a retirement plan at work and who are single or who have a spouse without a retirement plan at work can contribute up to $5,500 in 2015 (compensation must equal or exceed the contribution) and can deduct the full contribution amount.
+IRA investors who are not covered by a retirement plan at work and who are single or who have a spouse not covered by a plan at work can contribute up to $6,000 in 2019 (compensation must equal or exceed the contribution) and can deduct the full contribution amount.
 There is no maximum MAGI limitation.

-Unemployed spouses (or spouses not covered by a retirement plan at work) can make tax-deductible contributions to an IRA, even if the other spouse belongs to a retirement plan at work.
+Unemployed spouses (or spouses not covered by a retirement plan at work) can make tax-deductible contributions to an IRA, even if the other spouse is covered by a retirement plan at work.

-If the employed spouse belongs to a retirement plan, the unemployed spouse can make tax-deductible contributions to an IRA if the couple’s combined MAGI is less than $183,000 for 2015.
+If the employed spouse is covered by a retirement plan, the unemployed spouse can make tax-deductible contributions to an IRA if the couple’s combined MAGI is less than $193,000 for 2019.
+The deduction is phased out if the couple’s combined MAGI is between $193,000 and $203,000.

 You may withdraw money penalty-free before age 59½ for any of the following reasons: